slashingweapon/as-perod/Opus Issyren.md

 ==Keystones==
 Any complex machine requires a set of levers and gauges.
 For the Macchina, the levers are the Keystones.
 I theorized about the existence of such devices for many years, before encountering a written description of one by Magi Penbrooke.
 She was a close confidant of Mage Lord Lazzar, who died during the Unity Wars.
 She recovered the keystone and returned it to the Council, but not before recording some of her observations:

-//"It presents as a enormous sapphire, six inches wide and near two inches thick, unfaceted but polished.
+*"It presents as a enormous sapphire, six inches wide and near two inches thick, unfaceted but polished.
 Aside from its size, it is unremarkable upon first sight.
 Examination with a glass reveals symbols, densely packed and layered, which move slowly across the stone.
-Some of them are standard, but there are many others that I do not understand."//
+Some of them are standard, but there are many others that I do not understand."*

 From other sources, I have gleaned that there are as many as six keystones, each one held by an academic chair of the Council.
 Precisely how their functions differ, or if they are all the same, remains a mystery to me.
 As to their collective functionality, I know at least a little, and theorize about a great deal more.